Auckland

 Level 3 early childhood follows on from the Level 2 early childhood development course and continues to build students’ knowledge and skills in the education and care of children in an early childhood education setting.

 This course aims to prepare students to advance into higher-level early childhood education and/or care.
-The course gives students real industry experience (with links to the gateway programme) as well as a chance to develop their understanding of child development.
+The course gives students real industry experience (with links to the gateway programme and taking part in a placement at a local early childhood centre) as well as a chance to develop their understanding of child development, play experiences, safety and wellbeing and professional behaviours.

 This course is made up of Unit Standards only.

 This course will consist of a combination of internal and external standards and is aimed at all students who enjoy experiencing texts that challenge and interest them.
 Students will develop an understanding of literary theory while exploring an extensive range of classic and modern literature.
+Texts studied include short stories, a novel and a film.
 Students will present a formal seminar on a text they have read and studied.
-This course will challenge students to develop and extend their reading and writing skills.
+Advanced writing skills are developed through narrative writing and literary essays.
 This programme will provide the opportunity to gain UE Literacy credits.

 L3EAL is a course for students who have or are learning English as an additional language, regardless of length of stay in New Zealand.
 It is a course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.